KQEH: Programming

 In April 1981, KTEH started showing the British science-fantasy show Doctor Who, which ran on the station until January 2003.
 On April 10, 2007, Doctor Who returned to the station with the airing of the program's 2005 revival.
 KTEH has also aired another British sci-fi show, Red Dwarf.
 In 1998, KTEH aired the entire eighth series of Red Dwarf in one night.
 In doing so, many episodes were shown on KTEH before their broadcast on British television.

 In the mid-1990s, Scott Apel hosted airings of The Prisoner with commentary, using an episode ordering he devised.
 The ordering is still a popular one in the Prisoner fandom, referred to as the "KTEH order".

 KTEH also has a history of airing anime.
 From 1996 to 2003, the station would air various anime series on Sunday nights.
 KTEH was notable as the station that saw the broadcast premiere of the English-subtitled Neon Genesis Evangelion, as well as the dubbed version of the Tenchi Universe TV series.
-Other anime aired on KTEH include Bubblegum Crisis, Key the Metal Idol, subtitled versions of Dirty Pair Flash, All Purpose Cultural Cat Girl Nuku Nuku, Uruesi Yatsura, and Sakura Wars, and dubbed versions of Serial Experiments Lain, City Hunter, Ruin Explorers, Please Save My Earth, Ranma ½, and Generator Gawl.
+Other anime aired on KTEH include Bubblegum Crisis, subtitled versions of Dirty Pair Flash, All Purpose Cultural Cat Girl Nuku Nuku, Urusei Yatsura, and Sakura Wars, and dubbed versions of Key the Metal Idol, Serial Experiments Lain, City Hunter, Ruin Explorers, Please Save My Earth, Ranma ½, and Generator Gawl.
 KTEH also aired Robotech, an English production that was originally a combination of three similar, but otherwise unrelated anime series (Super Dimensional Fortress Macross, Super Dimensional Cavalry Southern Cross, and Genesis Climber Mospeada) that originally aired on commercial broadcast television in the United States.

 Karen Roberts was the person responsible for acquiring the programming for both British television series and Japanese anime.